gefercan2/ai_general_python_exercises/local_pipeline/README.md

 # Unified Local AI System

+You need to launch it from terminal <br>
+step1:    chmod +x launch.sh <br>
+step 2:  ./launch.sh   <br>
+the app gets launched in the terminal   <br>
+step 3: streamlit run app.py --server.port=8888   <br>
-You need to launch it from terminal via port 8888 the models are slow but is mainly for learning purposes A fully local AI-powered document analysis and Q&A system that runs entirely on your machine.
+it opens browser on port 8888   <br>
+the models are slow but is mainly for learning purposes   <br>
+A fully local AI-powered document analysis and Q&A system that runs entirely on your machine.
 No cloud, no API keys, no data leaving your computer.

 ## Features